- There are several different types of colleges including community colleges, colleges, universities, and vocational colleges

 Colleges vs. Universities vs. Community College vs Vocational Colleges

 “College” and “university” are sometimes used interchangeably, but there are differences you need to be aware of.
 These are not always hard and fast rules, though!
-Sometimes a school can have “college” in their name but they’re actually a university!
+Sometimes a school can have “college” in its name but they’re actually a university!

 What is Community College?